 Note: Ms. Tupper works in the Baltimore County School-Based Program and Equine Facilitated Program.

 Heather is a Licensed Master Social Worker who earned her graduate degree from Southeastern University.
 She specializes in providing therapy to young children experiencing a variety of challenges.
 Heather is passionate about helping children learn to identify and process emotions using mindfulness and coping skills.

-Note: Ms. Huber works in the Baltimore County School-Based Program and in the Overlea Office.
+Note: Ms. Huber works in the Baltimore County School-Based Program.

 Kyle is a Licensed Certified Social Worker who graduated from the University of Maryland – School of Social Work.
 Kyle believes that therapy can help anyone grow into the most complete and healthy version of themselves and wants to help you benefit as well.
 In a warm, non-judgmental, and trauma-informed therapeutic environment Kyle will assist you in pursuing personal goals and gaining insight into who you are, why you do what you do, and how you can align your psychology with your higher motivations.

 Since 2015 Kyle has provided outpatient psychotherapy in a variety of settings to adolescents, adults, couples, and families utilizing concepts from Cognitive Behavioral Therapy (CBT), Dialectic Behavioral Therapy (DBT), Internal Family Systems (IFS), and emerging research in mindfulness.
 Kyle works with clients managing a variety of symptoms relating to such challenges as depression, bipolar disorder, anxiety, trauma, ADHD, and adjusting to life’s ups and downs.
 Kyle strives to create an environment that validates and celebrates the strengths of all individuals, with particular attention to the unique traits and challenges of LGBTQ+ and neurodivergent people.